Breaking Point (2005 film): Synopsis

-The two-part documentary focuses on the battle between the Federalist camp lead by Jean Chrétien representing the "No-side" vote regarding Quebec Sovereignty as they go against the "Yes-side", led by Lucien Bouchard and Jacques Parizeau promoting a sovereignty society separate from Canada.
+The two-part documentary focuses on the battle between the Federalist camp led by Jean Chrétien representing the "No-side" vote regarding Quebec Sovereignty as they go against the "Yes-side", led by Lucien Bouchard and Jacques Parizeau promoting a sovereignty society separate from Canada.

 Film Content

 Part-one of the CBC Documentary Breaking Point goes behind the scenes of the 1995 Quebec Referendum.
 The documentary outlines the Quebec sovereigntist campaign after they were defeated by the Federalist in the 1980 referendum.
 Part-one highlights the successes and struggles of the Quebec Sovereignty movement as Jacques Parizeau, former Premier of Quebec who led the 1980 Quebec Referendum, had been forced to hand the initially struggling 'Yes camp' to the more-popular Lucien Bouchard, member of the Bloc Quebecois.
 In this, the documentary shows the struggles of Quebec trying to obtain outside support from other countries such as; United States and France.
 Support inside their province becomes a challenge as groups such as; James Bay Cree and French-Canadians are skeptic regarding what the future would look like in the absence of Canada.

 Part-two focuses on the head-to-head battle between Jean Chretien and Lucien Bouchard as both leaders campaign to their supporter's weeks before the 1995 referendum vote.
 In Part two, the United States showed their support for Chretien's Federalist campaign and the James Bay Cree hold a referendum deciding whether they want to separate from Canada alongside Quebec.
-Ultimately, Jean Chretien and Lucien Bouchard are left to give their final speeches before fate is determined on October 30, 1995 as the population of Quebec vote to decide whether they should separate, or remain a part of Canada.
+Ultimately, Jean Chretien and Lucien Bouchard are left to give their final speeches before fate is determined on October 30, 1995, as the population of Quebec vote to decide whether they should separate, or remain a part of Canada.